gitmag-group-admin/php-pdo/README.md

 -   First, execute the query by calling the `query()` method of the `PDO` object.
 -   Then, fetch all rows from the result set into an array using the `fetchAll()` method.

-The following example illustrates how to use the `fetchAll()` method to select all rows from the `publishers` table:
+The following example illustrates how to use the `fetchAll()` method to select all rows from the `posts` table:

 ```php
 // connect to the database to get the PDO instance